Intertwined order of generalized global symmetries: Oblique phases: Bulk effective field theory

 where $\lambda_\mu$ is a $U(1)$ one-form gauge field while $\xi$ and $\chi$ are $2\pi$-periodic scalars.
 Under Eq.~\eqref{eq:gauge-sym}, the action in Eq.~\eqref{eq:probed-TQFT} (with $A_\mu=B_{\nu\lambda}=0$) changes by

-which is an integer multiple of $2\pi$ on a closed manifold, so the partition function is gauge invariant.
+which is an integer multiple of $2\pi i$ on a closed manifold, so the partition function is gauge invariant.

 We can now determine the gauge invariant operators.
-For a loop operator involving $a_\mu$ to be gauge invariant, we must attach a surface to form the operator,
+Under the gauge transformation by $\lambda_\mu$ in Eq.~\eqref{eq:gauge-sym}, the basic Wilson loop for $a_\mu$ is not gauge invariant on its own but must be attached to a surface as

-where $\Gamma$ is a loop in spacetime and $\Sigma$ is a surface such that $\Gamma=\partial \Sigma$.
-Physically, the loop $\Gamma$ is the worldline of an electric charge bound to a vortex of vorticity $p/N$, and the surface $\Sigma$ is the worldsheet swept by the branch cut of the vortex.
-Because $W_{ab}(\Gamma,\Sigma)$ requires attaching a topological surface.
-However, we can sometimes generate genuine loop operators from $W_{ab}(\Gamma,\Sigma)$.
-Since $b_{\mu\nu}$ is a $\mathbb{Z}_N$ gauge field (after integrating out $\varphi$), the operator $W_{ab}(\Gamma,\Sigma)^q$ is a genuine loop operator if $q$ is a multiple of $N$ since the choice of surface $\Sigma$ will not matter in this case---the surface is undetectable.
+where $\gamma$ is a loop in spacetime and $\Sigma$ is a surface such that $\gamma=\partial \Sigma$.
+Physically, the loop $\gamma$ is the worldline of an electric charge bound to a vortex of vorticity $p/N$, and the surface $\Sigma$ is the worldsheet swept by the branch cut of the vortex.
+Because $W_{ab}(\gamma,\Sigma)$ requires attaching a topological surface, the loop $\gamma$ is always contractible.
+However, we can sometimes generate genuine loop operators from $W_{ab}(\gamma,\Sigma)$.
+Since $b_{\mu\nu}$ is a $\mathbb{Z}_N$ gauge field (after integrating out $\varphi$), the operator $W_{ab}(\gamma,\Sigma)^q$ is a genuine loop operator if $q$ is a multiple of $N$ since the choice of surface $\Sigma$ will not matter in this case---the surface is undetectable.
 We can thus form genuine loop operators from

-where $L=\gcd(N,p)$.
+where $L=\gcd(N,p)$ and $\Gamma$ is a loop that can now be noncontractible.
 Similarly, we can construct a genuine local operator,

-where $\mathcal{P}$ is a point in spacetime and $\mathcal{P}'$ is some other fixed reference point (at infinity, for example).
-Indeed, the string attached to $V(\mathcal{P})$ is invisible to all other operators, so $V(\mathcal{P})$ constitutes a genuine local order parameter.
-The physical interpretation of $V(\mcp)$ is that there is a bound state of a $\mathbb{Z}_N$ spin and a magnetic monopole at $\mcp$, and the line operator attached is a Dirac string of magnetic flux, which in this case is undetectable.
+where $\mathcal{P}$ is a point in spacetime.
+The physical interpretation of $V(\mcp)$ is that it is a bound state of a $\mathbb{Z}_N$ spin and a magnetic monopole at $\mcp$.
 Furthermore, we have surface and loop operators of the form

 where $\Sigma$ is a closed surface and $\Gamma$ is a loop.
 We must have $W_c(\Gamma)^N=U(\Sigma)^N=1$ since $a_\mu$ and $\varphi$ turn $c_\mu$ and $b_{\mu\nu}$ into $\mathbb{Z}_N$ gauge fields.
 Moreover, the operator $W_c(\Gamma)^p$ is trivial since it can be opened and end on local operators, and $U(\Sigma)^{p}$ can similarly be opened and end on a loop.
 Thus, we conclude that $W_c(\Gamma)^L=U(\Sigma)^L=1$.